snguyen112297/MovieList/README.md

 An prototype of an application displaying a list of movies.
 Upon clicking the name of a movie, the user is directed to its poster and its description

-* Known Glitches:
-Image displaying not working.
-Expo-CLI shows image not found despite the image being in the assets folder.

 * Screenshots